Ask The Dog Guy's

 I’ve sooner or later seen too many of my own ‘live to fetch’ dogs pick up a stick by the end, instead of the middle, and come pelting back and at some point in the high-speed retrieve, dip their head enough to drive the end of the stick, into the ground.
 You can use your imagination to visualize the outcome.

-I recommend steering that drive (ideally while the dog is a still pup) towards a Kong on a rope that can double as a tug or one of those ball ‘flingers’.
-I prefer the Kong on a rope as when it hits the ground, it bounces in a more challenging way that most dogs seem to enjoy and likely gives them a more balanced body workout.
+I recommend steering that drive (ideally while the dog is a still pup) towards a Kong on a rope that can double as a tug or one of those ball ‘flingers.’
+I prefer the Kong on a rope as when it hits the ground; it bounces in a more challenging (prey-like) way that most dogs seem to enjoy and likely gives them a more balanced body workout.
+The rope part allows you to introduce tug-of-war, which can add more incentive and the opportunity to teach “Leave It” when your dog is in a “high-spirited” mind set.

 The advantage of the ball ‘flingers’ (if you’re as I am – the worst throwing arm in the Northern Hemisphere) is you can impress your dog by getting some serious distance.